tower-hill-school/cs/syllabus.md

 Whether students elect to take no other computer science courses in their lifetime or consider this class the first step in a longer course of study, it is our sincere hope that they feel more comfortable with—and indeed sometimes skeptical of—the technologies that surround us each day.

 ## Expectations
+**Respect** — You should expect me to treat you with respect.
+I expect you to treat your classmates, our classroom, and our school with respect.

+**Initiative, Hard Work, & Patience** — Success at anything, including this class, requires hard work, and patience.
+Only you have control over what you do with your time.
+To succeed in this class, you will have to show initiative.
+You will have to read, write, study, and ask questions.
+Only you can do those things for yourself.

+**Accountability** — If you believe a classmate has fallen short of these expectations, speak to them.
+If you believe I have fallen short as your teacher, speak to me.

 Students are expected to submit all problems!
 If students would like to receive AP credit they will need to take the [AP CSP Exam](https://apcentral.collegeboard.org/courses/ap-computer-science-principles/exam) and complete the [Create and Explore Tasks](https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf).